raspberrypilearning/pacman-terminal/en/step_1.md

 ### Hardware

-+ A Raspberry Pi with SD card and peripherals connected to the internet
++ A Raspberry Pi computer with SD card and peripherals connected to the internet

 ### Software

-You will need the latest version of [Raspbian](https://www.raspberrypi.org/downloads/), which already includes the following software:
+You will need the latest version of [Raspberry Pi OS](https://www.raspberrypi.org/downloads/), which already includes the following software:

 + Terminal